legacysurvey/legacysurvey/pages/dr7/issues.rst

 Smaller subsets of files of random points
 =========================================
 On August 23, 2018, the ``randoms-dr7.fits`` file initially supplied with DR7
-was split into 10 smaller files for ease of use.
+was split into smaller files in a dedicated ``randoms`` directory for ease of use.

 For issues relevant to `BASS`_ or `MzLS`_ imaging, consult the `DR6 issues`_ page.